 News about my writing

-This is a Facebook group for those of us who write about the 1940s.
-This group is for all people who write about the 1940s.
+Just a reminder: this is a Facebook group for all people who write about the 1940s.
 Fiction and non-fiction, for young and old.
 Topics might then be: the Holocaust, World War II, Civilian Experience (all sides) and the battle front.
 We can exchange ideas about research and marketing.
 We may promote books and stories, - the last day of every month and on launch / release day.
-In particular, we might work together to make use of the many 1940s' weekends that take place.

 If you feel that is you, do join us: https://www.facebook.com/groups/2026868870924138/

 Of course, with my Schellberg Cycle I'm constantly in that world.